 If you are going abroad, a one-off prescription for 2 months repeat medication can be given.
 For longer periods away we would recommend a consultation with a doctor, but it is likely that you would be eligible for a private prescription only.

-Patients on repeat medication will be asked to see a doctor at least once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be asked to see the practice pharmacist at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book a telephone or Skype appointment when you are advised it is due.
-This will help avoid unnecessary delays to receiving your medication.
+This will help avoid unnecessary delays to receiving your medication